Charlottesville's Climate Action Plan - Now Available:

 City Council Work Session - April 18, 2022 (4:00PM)

 Staff presented an update on the Climate Action Plan development progress and preliminary plan content.
 The presentation and Council discussion can be viewed online at the City's charlottesville.gov/streaming webpage.

 Climate Liaison Committee Meetings - 1st meeting June 2021 & Ongoing

 The Climate Liaison Committee is comprised of City management and regional government/institutional planning partners.
 Responding to the City Council Resolution for regional coordination as part of the Climate Action Plan, this committee offers ongoing regional perspective and awareness of climate activities and discussions as the Climate Action Plan is underdevelopment.
 It helps to both inform the Climate Action Plan and keep regional partners aware of how the City's climate plan is progressing.

 Equity in Climate Action - February 8, 2021

 Community Workshop (Virtual & Recorded) - December 14 and 15, 2020

-Adaptation Planning & the Climate Vulnerability Assessment
+Climate Risk & Vulnerability Assessment

 The Climate Vulnerability Assessment will assess potential impacts from climate change and identify priorities for adaptation.
 To understand which sectors, assets, and populations might be particularly vulnerable to those changes, we are relying on the knowledge and experience of government staff and the greater community.
 We highly encourage you to be a part of this conversation.
 See below for opportunities to get involved!